araf821/eve-deployment/README.md

 ## 🤝 Contributing

-NiteLite is built with campus safety in mind.
+Eve is built with campus safety in mind.
 We welcome contributions that enhance student safety through technology and community connection.

 ## 📄 License